obinna-nwaneri/Nafila3/README.md

   - Verify database migrations have been applied: `python manage.py migrate`.
   - Check file permissions so the service user can read the project files and the `.env` file.
   - If you changed the socket path, mirror the update in both the systemd unit and Nginx configuration.
+  - Remove any stale socket left from a previous run and re-test:

+    ```bash
+    sudo rm -f /run/nafila-shop/nafila-shop.sock
+    ```

+    Systemd will recreate the socket on the next start as long as `RuntimeDirectory=nafila-shop` is present in the unit file.
   - Manually create and own the runtime socket directory if systemd cannot provision it (rare on hardened systems):

     ```bash